|

 General Assembly is the highest

-governing body of the PCUSA.
-The
+governing body of the Presbyterian

-General Assembly's jurisdiction is
+jurisdiction is limited.

 Statements of Faith, Marriage Standards

-Educational Materials used, church planting, evangelism
+Educational Materials used, church planting,

-are permanently delegated
+evangelism methods, are permanently

 to the two Primary